 - Rule 81.
-(1) A dispenser who is not licensed as a wholesale distributor may distribute a controlled substance to another dispenser for the purpose of general dispensing to his or her patients if all of the following conditions are satisfied: - (a) The receiving dispenser is licensed to dispense the substance. - (b) The distribution is recorded by the distributing dispenser and a receipt record is maintained by the receiving dispenser. - (c) An order form for substances listed in schedules 1 and 2 is used.

-- (d) The total number of dosage units of all controlled substances distributed by the distributing dispenser during the 12-month period in which the dispenser is licensed is not more than 5% of the total number of all dosage units distributed and dispensed during the 12-month period. - (2) If the dispenser has reason to believe that the total number of dosage units which will be distributed by him or her pursuant to this rule will be more than 5% of the total number of dosage units of all controlled substances distributed and dispensed by him or her during the 12-month period, the dispenser shall obtain a license to distribute controlled substances.
+(1) A dispenser who is not licensed as a wholesale distributor may distribute a controlled substance to another dispenser for the purpose of general dispensing to the dispenser's patients if all of the following conditions are satisfied: - (a) The receiving dispenser is licensed to dispense the substance. - (b) The distribution is recorded by the distributing dispenser and a receipt record is maintained by the receiving dispenser. - (c) An order form for substances listed in schedules 1 and 2 is used. - (d) The total number of dosage units of all controlled substances distributed by the distributing dispenser during the 12-month period the dispenser is licensed is not more than 5% of the total number of all dosage units distributed and dispensed during the 12-month period. - (2) If the dispenser has reason to believe that the total number of dosage units distributed by the dispenser under this rule are more than 5% of the total number of dosage units of all controlled substances distributed and dispensed by the dispenser during the 12-month period, the dispenser shall obtain a license to distribute controlled substances.